 Pools.
 The Town has invested in Colorado Local Government Liquid Asset Trust (ColoTrust) and Colorado Surplus Asset Fund Trust (C-SAFE).
 The trusts are investment vehicles established for local government entities in Colorado to pool surplus funds.
-The trusts operate similarly to a money market fund and each share is equal in value to \$1.
+The trusts operate similarly to a money market fund and each share is valued at the net asset value (NAV) of \$1.
 Investments of the trusts consist of U.S. Treasury bills, notes and note strips, and repurchase agreements collateralized by U.S. Treasury securities.
 A designated custodial bank provides safekeeping and depository services to the trusts in connection with their direct investment and withdrawal functions.
 Substantially all securities owned by the trusts are held by the Federal Reserve Bank in the account maintained for the custodial bank.
 The custodian's internal records identify the investments owned by the trusts.
+The Town's investment is measured at NAV.